Arif Hussain Hussaini: Leadership of Tehrik-e-Jafaria Pakistan

 In a meeting of 28 people called in Bhakkar, Punjab, Allama Syed Arif Hussain Al Hussaini was given the leadership of Tehrik-e-Jafaria Pakistan (TJP), five months after the death of Mufti Jafar Hussain on 10 February, 1984, in Bhakkar.
 An ideological split divided the movement into two groups: one headed by Hamid Moosavi, the follower of Ayatollah Shariatmadari; the other headed by Hussaini, the follower of Khomeini’s teachings.
 Under Hussaini, the party began to accept Sunni members, but it remained a Shia religious organisation.
 In 1986 Allama Syed Arif Hussain al-Hussaini and his party welcomed Ayatollah Sayyid Ali Khamenei to congratulate him on the success of Iran's Islamic revolution during his three-day visit to Pakistan.
 As leader of Tehrik-e-Jafaria Pakistan (TJP), Allama Syed Arif Hussain Al Hussaini founded and revived many Pakistani Shia organizations, including schools and charities, and continued to advocate for Muslim unity throughout his life, uniting them under one banner.
 He also organized the Quran-O-Sunnat Conference in 1987 alongside Sunni Scholars to convey the message of Islamic unity and Iran's Islamic revolution, It was attended by majority people of different sects from all over Pakistan.
 In 1988 following the assassination of Allama Syed Arif Hussain al- Hussaini the Supreme Council of Shiite clergy of Pakistan elected the Allama Syed Sajid Ali Naqvi as the leader of Tehrik-e-Jafaria Pakistan (TJP).

+Support for Iran during Iran-Iraq war

+As The leader of Tehrik-e-Jafaria Pakistan (TJP), Allama Syed Arif Hussain Al Hussaini who was a former student and devotee of Ayatollah Khomeini and drawing inspiration from Iran, He sought to establish a sphere of influence by leveraging his connections within Pakistan, along with the favourable conditions and broader ideological climate created by the Iranian Revolution, Within Pakistani madrasahs, Hussaini promoted pro-Iranian revolutionary ideology through the madrasahs, encouraged students to pursue education in Iran, and worked to import Iran’s revolutionary model into Pakistan.
+He also aimed to spearhead efforts to transfer Iran’s revolutionary ideology into Pakistan, During the Iran–Iraq War (1980–1988), many Pakistani Shias (mainly TJP members) volunteered to fight against Saddam regime in Iraq for Iran under the guidance and leadership of Hussaini.